samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 #####  A Type Notation for Scheme.
 Gary T. Leavens, Curtis Clifton, and Brian Dorn.
 Technical Report 05-18a, Iowa State University, 2005.

+## Type Systems for Gradual-typing

+This work presents type systems for untyped languages, influenced by gradual typing work on interoperation.

+##### A Practical Optional Type System for Clojure
+Ambrose Bonnaire-Sergeant
+Honours thesis, University of Western Australia, 2012